DanielBMarkham/Info-Ops/manuscript/chapter24.md

 ### Did you get it?

-We learned how to use Info-Ops values to manage a project where you're not directly creating something.
-The values, tagging system, and the tools give you a lot more options than you had before -- but they also tell you about what's possible and what's impossible.
+You learned why Structured Analysis works great in some situations and not-so-great in others.
+You learned how to identify those situations and what to do if you're in a situation where it doesn't work that well.
+You learned why teams that run teams are most at risk for self-deception -- and you learned strategies to help avoid that happening.

 {/blurb}